-After two years working as an Academic Researcher in child psychology, I left Oxford and returned to London, where I worked in Advertising as a strategist.
-However the ‘need’ to make was overwhelming and, after a few years, I left my job to train in ceramics, firstly at Camden School of Art where I was lucky enough to be taught by the inspirational Sudanese Ceramicist Mo Abdallah and then at Harrow School of Art where I embarked on a Ceramics degree.
+After two years working as an academic researcher in child psychology, I left Oxford and returned to London, where I worked in Advertising as a strategist.
+However the need to make was overwhelming and, after a few years, I left my job to train in ceramics, firstly at Camden School of Art, where I was lucky enough to be taught by the inspirational Sudanese Ceramicist Mo Abdalla, and then at Harrow School of Art where I embarked on a Ceramics degree.

 After Harrow I continued to made pots in Kentish Town with a wonderful and supportive community of potters.
 It was there that I learned the Naked Raku technique which continues to both infuriate me and excite me in equal parts.

 Since 2017 I have been a member of the Rochester Square Community Studio where I continue my exploration of Raku and other techniques.